thiskurt/wordle-languages/readme.md

 An overview of wordle in different languages

-A more complete list can be found here: https://rwmpelstilzchen.gitlab.io/wordles/
+A more complete list by Júda (rwmpelstilzchen) can be found here: https://rwmpelstilzchen.gitlab.io/wordles/

 | Lang | Name       | Link                                           | Notes                         |
 |------|------------|------------------------------------------------|-------------------------------|